Authentic Lessons for 21st Century Learning

 Allow the earthworms to rest for 10 minutes.

-As students are completing the lab sheet/setting up their notebook to collect data, have students examine the chamber and document any movement or non-movement the earthworms make.
+After 10 minutes, have students examine the chamber and document any movement or non-movement the earthworms make by filling out the rest of the handout.

 Explain

-After you've collected data as a class, have a discussion about their observations.
-Next, ask students about a stimulus, response and behavior.
-They are asked about a stimulus and response on the lab sheets, but students were not given a definition.
-Hopefully, the words will have more meaning to them since they can tie the definition to something they experienced in the lab.
+Next, ask students if they know the definitions of the terms stimulus, response and behavior.
+They are asked about a stimulus and response on the lab sheets, but are not given definitions.
+Hopefully, the words will have more meaning to them once they can tie the definition to something they experienced in the lab.

-Finally, show this video again and ask students if what they've learned in the lab so far can help explain the behavior they are witnessing.
+Finally, show “Weird Worms at Eisenhower State Park, Texas” again and ask students if what they've learned in the lab so far can help explain the behavior they are witnessing.

 Extend